 There are also pre-arranged wedding floral designs that you might want to consider if you are looking for already designed wedding floral arrangements that you can set up yourself.

 Another one of the top questions to ask your florist is, are they able to provide other products like fabrics, vases, linens, backdrops, lighting, etc.?

 Most wedding florists can.
 However, those who do not do it directly will have close relationships with other wedding vendors, most likely because they have worked with them before.

 Working with wedding vendors who have experience in designing and executing together will be a big advantage.
 This means they are self-sufficient, and you won’t need to do much babysitting and checking in.
 Since they clearly know what they are doing and have a great collaborative relationship.

-Suppose you can work with wedding vendors that refer each other, the better.
-The design and collaborative process between vendors are valuable.
+Suppose you can work with wedding vendors that refer to each other, the better.
+The design and collaborative process between vendors is valuable.
 So valuable that it will help your wedding come together more beautifully than expected.